dashpay/docs/about/features.rst

 ==================

-**DGW** or *Dark Gravity Wave* is an open source difficulty-adjusting algorithm for Bitcoin-based cryptocurrencies that was first used in Darkcoin/Dash and has been adopted by other digital currencies.

-DGW was authored by Evan Duffield, the developer and creator of X11/Darkcoin/Dash, as a response to a time-warp exploit found in *Kimoto's Gravity Well*.
+**DGW** or *Dark Gravity Wave* is an open source difficulty-adjusting algorithm for Bitcoin-based cryptocurrencies that was first used in Dash and has since appeared in other digital currencies.
+DGW was authored by Evan Duffield, the developer and creator of Dash, as a response to a time-warp exploit found in *Kimoto's Gravity Well*.

-In concept, DGW is similar to the Kimoto Gravity Well, adjusting the difficulty levels every block (instead of every 2016 blocks like Bitcoin) by using statistical data of the last blocks found.
-In this way block issuing times can remain consistent, despite high fluctuations in hashpower.
-However it doesn't suffer from the time-warp exploit.
+In concept, DGW is similar to the Kimoto Gravity Well, adjusting the difficulty levels every block (instead of every 2016 blocks like Bitcoin) based on statistical data from recently found blocks.
+This makes it possible to issue blocks with relatively consistent times, even if the hashing power experiences high fluctuations, without suffering from the time-warp exploit.

-Version 2.0 of DGW was implemented in Darkcoin/Dash from block 45,000 onwards in order to completely alleviate the time-warp exploit.
+Version 2.0 of DGW was implemented in Dash from block 45,000 onwards in order to completely alleviate the time-warp exploit.

 Version 3.0 was implemented on May 14 of 2014 to further improve difficulty re-targeting with smoother transitions.
 It also fixes issues